 8.2.3 Contractor is responsible for losses on deliveries of Optional Energy and will be billed accordingly in accordance with SABP.

-8.2.4 The price to the Contractor for Optional Energy purchases shall not include the LCRBDF Charge.
+8.2.4 .

 8.3 Contractor Owned or Contractor Purchased Energy (COCP) Deliveries:

 8.3.1 The Contractor may furnish notice to WAPA, in accordance with SABP, that it wishes to schedule COCP.
 Contractor may utilize FES transmission reservations for COCP subject to WAPA’s practices and procedures regarding usage of similar transmission reservations.